patrickromeromccafferty/website/glassknotsun.md

 a playful reverence for the natural world, capturing its timeless vitality and transformative power - Isabelle Baafi

+What I find remarkable about Patrick Romero McCafferty is his openness.
+It is there is the writing - an openness to life, an openness to situations, people, and moments.
+He has that sensitivity that marks out the best writers.
+This is the first pamphlet of a writer who is going places - Niall Campbell

 [Buy Glass Knot Sun](https://www.brookes.ac.uk/research/units/hss/centres/poetry-centre/ignitionpress/poets)